Madame-Aehm/DB-API-Challenge/readme.md

+Coding challenge issued by Deutsche Bahn.
+I used Express.js to make the API, and added on a small interface to test it in a browser.

 Distance calculator train stations
 In Germany there are about 360 train stations that are served by ICs and ICEs.
 Each station has a unique two to six digit short identifier, the so-called DS100 code.
 DB Station&Service AG provides the list of all stations [1] as a CSV file.
 The stations served by long-distance traffic are marked with FV in the traffic column.
 FV stands for long-distance transport.
 Task